HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 #### protected int GetTrackHeight(int playerIndex, int trackIndex)
 Get the height of a certain track of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected int GetVideoWidth(int playerIndex)
+Get the width of the current track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### protected int GetVideoHeight(int playerIndex)
+Get the height of the current track of a certain stream.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackID(int playerIndex, int trackIndex)
 Get the ID of a certain track of a certain stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### protected int GetTrackCount(int playerIndex)
 Get the number of tracks of a certain stream.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### public void SelectTrack(int playerIndex, int trackIndex)
-Select a certain track of a certain stream to be used as the main track.
-The possible tracks can be obtained from the tracks returned from the method **GetTracks**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

 #### public void EnableCaptions(int playerIndex, bool enabled)
 Enables the captions of the stream.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.